fridasnaedis/HBV601_2/README.md

 ## Current state of project:

 On opening the app a login screen is presented.
 Login requires a valid username.
 The password does not matter.
-Valid usernames are listed in the backend readme https://github.com/isakkolbeins/HBV601_2.backend
+Valid usernames are listed in the backend readme: https://github.com/isakkolbeins/HBV601_2.backend

 After Login you see a list of all accounts owned by the user. clicking an account brings up a list of all transactions contained within the account.
 The list consists of an amount and date. with a description if you click on the transaction.
 In this activity you are also able to create a new transaction by clicking on the + button in the lower right corner.